Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

 The output of the histogram function is xarray.Dataset, which has two coordinates
-- center_of_bin:   the center of each bin
+- `center_of_bin`:   the center of each bin
-- width:           width of each bin
+- `width`:           width of each bin
 We used two coordinated instead of one to allow the user usage of not uniformal binning if needed.
 The array.Dataset  contains three variables:
-- counts:       the number of observations that fall into each bin
+- `counts`:       the number of observations that fall into each bin
-- frequency:    the number of cases in each bin, normalized by the total number of counts.
+- `frequency`:    the number of cases in each bin, normalized by the total number of counts.
 The sum of the frequencies equals 1.
-- pdf:          the number of cases in each bin, normalized by the total number of counts and width of each bin.
+- `pdf`:          the number of cases in each bin, normalized by the total number of counts and width of each bin.

 local and global attributes.
 Local attributes contain the information about the time and space grid for which diagnostic performed the calculations:
-- time_band:    the value of time of the first and last element in the dataset and the frequency of the time grid
+- `time_band`:    the value of time of the first and last element in the dataset and the frequency of the time grid
-- lat_band:     the maximum and minimum values of the tropical latitude band and the frequency of the latitude grid
+- `lat_band`:     the maximum and minimum values of the tropical latitude band and the frequency of the latitude grid
-- lon_band:     the maximum and minimum values of the longitude and the frequency of the longitude grid
+- `lon_band`:     the maximum and minimum values of the longitude and the frequency of the longitude grid

 Global attribute `history` contains the information about when the histogram was calculated and values of `time_band`, `lat_band`, and `lon_band`.